romainringenbach/HAR-Viewer/README.md

 HAR-Viewer is a web embeded viewer for your HTTP Archive, but for only one pages.

 !
-This viewer use jquery and lot of id, so you should only display one viewer.
+This viewer use lot of ids, so you should only display one viewer.

 ## Get started